 If you’ve followed my blog, you know that we bought a fixer-upper house this year, and it came with a whole set of old-house smells.
-I have been conquering the smells one-by-one which you can read in my post, How to Remove Odors and Clean the Air in Your House Naturally and Permanently.
+I have been conquering the smells one by one which you can read in my post, How to Remove Odors and Clean the Air in Your House Naturally and Permanently.
 One of the last smells to overcome has been a mildew smell coming from the kitchen sink.
 Uck!
 So here is how to remove drain odors!

 We’ve had a mild mildew smell coming from the kitchen sink since we’ve lived here, but there were so many other stronger smells that it didn’t get my full attention.
 When we recently replaced the countertops, we installed new plumbing under the sink, which I thought would get rid of the smell altogether.
 I couldn’t believe it when the smell was actually worse after a couple of days!
 The mildew smell was so strong I had to cover the drains because it was literally making me sick–with a headache and sinus congestion.
 Clearly, the smell was coming from deep within the plumbing and I was feeling desperate.

 I searched the internet for answers and all I could find was to use vinegar and baking soda.
-I had done that many times already but tried it again, but I noticed no difference.
+I had done this so many times, but I noticed no difference.
 So I searched deeper into chat boards and voila, I found it.
-Someone’s plumber had recommended an enzyme cleaner called Bio Kleen Drain Care.
+Someone’s plumber had recommended an enzyme cleaner called Bio-Clean Drain Care.
 So I went to Home Depot as soon as I could to get some.
-Bio Kleen Drain Care was a special order at the time (but now it’s easy to purchase!), so I bought Zep Drain Care.
+Bio-Clean Drain Care was a special order at the time (but now it’s easy to purchase!), so I bought Zep Drain Care.
 I needed immediate help, so no waiting to order.

 The instructions for Zep Drain Care states to use it for three nights in a row, which we did.
 But I’m happy to report that after just one night, the mildew smell was gone!
 Hallelujah!